Troy-Qasper/Zurvival-Capstone/README.md

 To install the game follow this short tutorial.
 If you wish to install without the totorial locate and install the contents within the "Game" folder.
 Following this step launch the "ZurvivalCapstone" executable and the game will start.
-Finally after the game loads, hit the "Play" button and select the first level (tutorial) to begin.
+Finally, after the game loads, hit the "Play" button and select the first level (tutorial) to begin.
 ## Testing

 ## Unity Store Assets